 Street signs and warning labels on chemical products similarly make use of visually impactful colours to serve as a warning or to get your attention.
 But maybe we don’t want to be on high alert and hungry after a long day at work.
 Which colours can help us at home?
 Well, we need to consider 3 dimensions when talking about a paint’s effect on mental health: Hue, brightness, and saturation.

 In a paper presented at the Conference of the International Society for Research on Emotion in Switzerland in 2015, Daniel Oberfeld and Lisa Wilms discovered that hue isn’t the only factor that needs to be taken into consideration.
 Saturation and brightness can really impact how a hue is received by our emotional brains.
-For example, saturation is a better determinant of whether a paint will cause your to feel more arousal (measured by heart rate) rather than hue alone!
-A highly saturated and red colour would be the paint to really caused a high pulse.
+For example, saturation is a better determinant of whether a paint will cause you to feel more arousal (measured by heart rate) rather than hue alone!
+A highly saturated red colour would be the paint to really cause a high pulse.
 Perhaps this wouldn’t be the right choice for the reading nook…

 On the more soothing side of things

 On the other hand, blue and green colours tend to increase feelings of pleasantness, so long as they’re highly saturated; if they have a low level of saturation, then the difference between red, green, and blue is negligible.

 A nice, vibrant, and saturated blue colour seems to be the best option to increase valence according to these findings.